 6. Add Shelving

 Extra Shelving is an excellent alternative if you are finished with excessive food.
 You can invest in a few metal shelves to assist you in storing surplus food, materials for canning, tiny equipment, and more for which we have no room.
-It’s not horrible to have too much food and an insufficient place to keepOpens in a new tab. it.
+It’s not horrible to have too much food and an insufficient place to keep it.
 However, this is still an issue!
 Therefore, investing in shelves is a good idea.

 7. Look to the basement